How we started

 - 2009 LDA provided a written submission to the IDSA review panel with evidence that IDSA guidelines are not applicable to the UK.
 This was concurred with by the review panel who issued a special caution.

 - 2010 LDA had a meeting with Anne Milton MP, Minister for Public Health as part of the continuing lobby campaign.
-An email help desk was launched for patient.
+An email help desk was launched for patients.

 - 2012 LDA started exhibiting at international and national medical conferences in order to provide information direct to health professionals.
 Three particular people working for the Health Protection Agency and the Department of Health retired and the Lyme testing laboratory moved to Public Health England, Porton.
 This significantly changed the landscape.